bbauska/Coursera-Bootstrap/readme.md

 Obviously, when the button is clicked, the user is expecting that the cyclic behavior should be paused.

-That\'s what we identify here.
+That&apos;s what we identify here.

 You now see that we are writing some more advanced JavaScript code using the jQuery syntax in order to make this work correctly.